ycrc/ycrc.github.io/docs/clusters-at-yale/guides/mpi4py.md

     Full Average: 10.00002060397186

-# Key Take-aways and Further Reading
+## Key Take-aways and Further Reading

 1. `MPI` is a powerful tool to set up communication worlds and send data and messages between workers
 2. The `mpi4py` module provides tools for using MPI within Python.
 3. This is just the beginning, `mpi4py` can be used for so much more...

+To learn more, take a look at the `mpi4py` tutorial [here](https://mpi4py.readthedocs.io/en/stable/tutorial.html).